-If you’ve been denied financing for a vehicle because you have no credit or bad credit,* then an auto loan cosigner may be what’s needed to get on the road and on with your life.
+If you’ve been denied vehicle financing because you have bad or no credit,* then an auto loan cosigner, or a co-borrower, may be what’s needed to get on the road and on with your life.

-Do you need a cosigner for a car loan?
-Some potential situations
+Do I need a cosigner or co-borrower on a car loan?